awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/test-components.md

 **Note**
 You can also use the `greengrass-cli deployment create` command to set the value of your component's configuration parameters\.
 For more information, see [create](gg-cli-deployment.md#deployment-create)\.

 1. Test your component as it runs on the Greengrass core device\.
 When you finish this version of your component, you can upload it to the AWS IoT Greengrass service\.
 Then, you can deploy the component to other core devices\.
-For more information, see [Upload components to deploy to your core devicesUpload components to deploy](upload-components.md)\.
+For more information, see [Publish components to deploy to your core devices](publish-components.md)\.